Zeumo/field-validator/README.md

 # Validations

-By default, validations are falsey--your string will validate with anything.
+By default, validations are falsey--your string will validate with any characters.

 Validations must be specified for `include` or `exclude`: